How to render a video clip?

 After selecting objects and clicking the ‘Done’ button above, the corresponding template can be seen in the ‘Bottom Sidebar - Animation Edit Bar’.
 Click "Play" to preview the current phasing animation.
 Click the template to adjust corresponding parameters in the right sidebar:

+Animation Controller: The independent animation controller at the top supports various motion settings such as Linear and Ease In.
 Click "Play" to preview the current phasing animation.
 During playback, the viewing angle can be freely adjusted to observe the animation from different perspectives.

-- Objects: Set the order of animating objects
+Objects: Set the order of animating objects.

 a) Sort by the object list: Animate objects in the order according to the order of the object list.